 proceeds.
 Par value of the equity share is recorded as

-share capital and the amount received in excess of
+share capital and the amount received in excess of the

-the par value is classified as share premium.
+par value is classified as share premium.

-2.7.
-Dividend Distribution to equity shareholders
+2.7 Dividend distribution to equity shareholders

 The Company recognizes a liability to make cash

-distributions to equity holders when the distribution
+distributions to equity holders when the distribution is

-is authorized and the distribution is no longer at the
+authorized and the distribution is no longer at the

 discretion of the Company.
 As per the corporate laws

-in India, a distribution is authorized when it is
+in India, a distribution is authorized when it is approved

-approved by the shareholders.
-A corresponding
+by the shareholders.
+A corresponding amount is

-amount is recognized directly in other equity.
+recognized directly in other equity.

 Statement of cash flows is prepared in accordance

-with the indirect method prescribed in the relevant
+with the indirect method prescribed in the relevant IND

-deposits held with Banks, other short-term, highly
+with Banks, other short-term, highly liquid investments

-liquid investments with original maturities of three
+with original maturities of three months or less that are

-insignificant risk of changes in value, and book
+which are subject to an insignificant risk of changes in

-overdrafts.
-However, Book overdrafts are to be shown
+value, and book overdrafts.
+However, Book overdrafts

-within borrowings in current liabilities in the balance
+are to be shown within borrowings in current liabilities

-sheet for the purpose of presentation.
+in the balance sheet for the purpose of presentation.

 The Company is banking with the below mentioned